 Photo of Bridget seated at a desk in a basement office, with a microphone directly in front of her.
 She turns to the camera, smiling.
 On the desk in front of her is her open calling script and a tiny monitor through which she viewed the live performance of “Hamilton” happening in the theatre up above.

-As a live describer for in-person performances, I work with a number of clients, including Broadway in Chicago, Steppenwolf Theatre, Goodman Theatre, Remy Bumppo, and Steep Theatre, describing over 60 different productions over the years.
+As a live describer for in-person performances, I have worked with a number of clients, including Fair Assembly, Broadway in Chicago, Steppenwolf Theatre, Goodman Theatre, Remy Bumppo, and Steep Theatre, describing over 60 different productions over the years.

 View my portfolio of past productions.